Great-Sun-Group/vimbiso-pay/docs/state-management.md

 ## Overview

-VimbisoPay uses a simplified state management system that strictly enforces SINGLE SOURCE OF TRUTH:
+VimbisoPay uses a centralized state management system that strictly enforces SINGLE SOURCE OF TRUTH:
 - Member ID exists ONLY at top level
 - Channel info exists ONLY at top level
 - JWT token exists ONLY in state